ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### NO
 * I have found that eel_lfs_code is missing in some rows (see attached).
 Caroline has asked me to include YS in those cases
 * I have sent a mail to Caroline to confirm that "0"s correspond to real 0 catches.
 ANSWER FROM CAROLINE: "The fishery closed starting in from 2011.
 It opened partially in 2016 (and it is still the same today): to only a few fishers which could fish from July to October." and me answer "SO I understand that for the 2011-2015 period I should change the “0” catches to NP( this means that fishery was closed) and the rest of the 0s really mean 0 cacthes (there was a a fishery activity but catches were 0).
 Right?"
-WAITING FOR CONFIRMATION
+ANSWER: right

 ### PL
 * Data for the 2000-2003 is tagged as low quality.
 Should we use it?